danielfm/smudge/README.md

 ### Searching For Playlists

-<kbd>M-x spotify-my-playlists</kbd>

-Lists the playlists for the current user.
+To return the playlists for the current user, run

-<kbd>M-x spotify-user-playlists USER-ID</kbd>
+<kbd>M-x spotify-my-playlists</kbd>, or

-Lists the public playlists for the given `USER-ID`.
+<kbd>M-x spotify-user-playlists</kbd> to list the public playlists for some

-<kbd>M-x spotify-playlist-search CRITERIA</kbd>
+given user.

-Searches for playlists that matches the given search `CRITERIA`.
+To search playlists that match the given search criteria, run
+<kbd>M-x spotify-playlist-search CRITERIA</kbd>.
+Also, run

-<kbd>M-x spotify-featured-playlists</kbd>
+<kbd>M-x spotify-featured-playlists</kbd> in order to browse the featured

-Browse the featured playlists from Spotify en_US.
+playlists from Spotify en_US.

 Change the following variables in order to customize the locale and region for the featuerd playlists endpoint:

 ````el
 ;; Spanish (Mexico)